6chaoran/6chaoran.github.io/_posts/2021-06-11-deploy-deep-learning-models-in-browser-using-tfjs.md

 Tensorflow.js is an amazing tool that allow deep learning models to be deployed in browser, so that users don’t have to upload their data to server for prediction.
 Instead the browser downloads a copy of the model from server and make the predictions on user’s end.
 This approach has a significant advantage on speed of response, so that some real time predictions (e.g. face detection from webcam) are made possible.

-This post focuses on the deployment of trained keras model in browser using Tensorflow.js.
-If you are interested to know about how the BMI prediction model was trained, you can move to my previous post - [Detect faces and predict BMI, Age and Gender using Keras](/deep-learning/detect-faces-and-predict-BMI-using-keras/)

 # 1. Convert Keras model to TF.js model

 Due to the size constraint of browser, we trained the model in MobileNet<sup>[[1](#ref1)]</sup> instead of VGG16/ResNet50 in previous post.
 MobileNet replaces full convolution layers with depth-wise separable layers and point-wise layers to reduce the numbers of parameters in the model.
 The resulting MobileNet is only 9 MB in size comparing with VGG16 model with size 528 MB<sup>[[3](#ref3)]</sup>.